jgmcalpine/ArkSwap/README.md

 **Current State**: The ASP and Market Maker store active swaps and VTXO sets in Memory.
 If the Docker container restarts, the state is lost.

 **Production Requirement**: All state must be persisted to the PostgreSQL database (which is currently scaffolded but under-utilized) to ensure users don't lose funds during server maintenance.

+### 6. Ark Unilateral Exit (The "Double" Exit)
+**Current State**: ArkSwap implements the Swap Refund (Level 1 Safety), which allows users to recover funds if the Market Maker fails to pay.
+We rely on the ASP remaining online to process standard VTXO transfers.

+**Production Requirement**: A fully trustless Ark Wallet must implement the Protocol Exit (Level 2 Safety).
+This protects users if the ASP itself disappears or censors transactions.
+It requires the client to store the full Merkle path of pre-signed transactions for every VTXO.
+To exit, the user must broadcast a specific sequence of L1 transactions (Pool -> Connector -> Branch -> Leaf) to "unfold" the tree on-chain without the ASP's permission.

 ## 🤝 Contributing